lammps/lammps/doc/src/pair_hybrid.rst

 would be more efficient to use the single combined potential, but in general any combination of pair potentials can be used together in to produce an interaction that is not encoded in any single pair_style file, e.g. adding Coulombic forces between granular particles.

-The *hybrid/scaled* style enables more complex combinations of pair styles than a simple sum as *hybrid/overlay* does; there may be fractional contributions from sub-styles or contributions may be subtracted with a negative scale factor.
-Furthermore, since the scale factors can be variables that may change during a simulation, which would allow, for instance, to smoothly switch between two different pair styles or two different parameter sets.
+If the *hybrid/scaled* style is used instead of *hybrid/overlay*\ , contributions from sub-styles are weighted by their scale factors, which may be fractional or even negative.
+Furthermore the scale factors may be variables that may change during a simulation.
+This enables switching smoothly between two different pair styles or two different parameter sets during a run.

 All pair styles that will be used are listed as "sub-styles" following the *hybrid* or *hybrid/overlay* keyword, in any order.
 In case of the *hybrid/scaled* pair style, each sub-style is prefixed with a scale factor.
 The scale factor is either a floating point number or an equal style (or equivalent) variable.
 Each sub-style's name is followed by its usual arguments, as illustrated in the examples above.
-See the doc pages of individual pair styles for a listing and explanation of the appropriate arguments.
+See the doc pages of the individual pair styles for a listing and explanation of the appropriate arguments for them.

 Note that an individual pair style can be used multiple times as a sub-style.
-For efficiency this should only be done if your model requires it.
+For efficiency reasons this should only be done if your model requires it.
 E.g. if you have different regions of Si and C atoms and wish to use a Tersoff potential for pure Si for one set of atoms, and a Tersoff potential for pure C for the other set (presumably with some third potential for Si-C interactions), then the sub-style *tersoff* could be listed twice.
 But if you just want to use a Lennard-Jones or other pairwise potential for several different atom type pairs in your model, then you should just list the sub-style once and use the pair_coeff command to assign parameters for the different type pairs.

 .. note::